jeramos1987/aduanas-tools-next/docs/project/workflows.md

 ### Documentation Updates
 When making significant changes:
-1. Update relevant documentation in `docs/`
+1. Update relevant documentation in `docs/` and the tool's implementation plan
 2. Update README if setup process changes
 3. Update code comments and JSDoc
 4. Update business rules if calculations change